HorstBaerbel/vsvr/README.md

 # VSVR - The very simple Vulkan renderer

-This a very simple and basic Vulkan rendering framework / library that abstracts some of the Vulkan objects and functions.
+This a very simple and basic Vulkan rendering framework / library that abstracts some of the Vulkan objects and functions using C++14 in one project without any unecessary submodules / libraries.
 It was supposed to make my life developing simple Vulkan applications easier, but don't expect too much from it.
 Use as you like according to the [MIT LICENSE](LICENSE).

 # How to build?

 ## Prequisites

+* A C++14-capable compiler.
 * [CMake](https://cmake.org/) for building.
 * [GLFW](https://www.glfw.org/) for OS window and surface handling.
 * [Vulkan SDK](https://vulkan.lunarg.com/) for Vulkan.